saecki/comeondosomething/README.md

 ## TODO
 - Early returns
 - Variable definition without assignment (`val x` or `val y: str`)
-- Casting from float to int `x as int`
-- Checking of types with `x is str`
 - Add char datatype
 - Generics for functions ```fun a<T>(i: T) -> T { i }```
 - Comments